cm401/H5N1_economic_impact/README.md

 ## Post processing of GTAP model output

 The output of the GTAP model is post-processed using R and the functions in `R\parse_GTAP_output.R`.
-The model output are display in the `Data_Results` folder.
+The model output data are display in the `Data_Results` folder.

 ## Figures